saffre-rumma/www/stories/views.rst

 Some of our choices

-- We are working hard for making Lino grow into a big community, but regarding ourselves we are a small organization and want to remain human size.
+- We want Lino to become a big community, but regarding ourselves we are a small organization and want to remain human size.
 We will rather multiply than become big.

 - We concentrate on a limited number of products for which we can ensure our competence.